xieyu/vim-assist/readme.md

 ```
 ###commands###
 This Assist provide following commands
-* GtagsSymbolRef    this command will search the place that reference the symbol.
+* Gr                 this command will search the place that reference the symbol.
-* GtagsSymbolDefine this command will search the place where the symbol is defined.
+* Gs                 this command will search the place where the symbol is defined.
-* GtagsFile         this command will search file which in the pattern you just input.
+* Gf                 this command will search file which in the pattern you just input.
-* GtagsWorkdir      this command will set work dir for gtags
+* Gtagdir            this command will set work dir for gtags

-These commands require args.
+args can be zero or one, if zero it will search the word under current cursor

 ####usage####
-* ``:GtagsSymbolRef symbol``
+* ``:Gr       symbol``
-* ``:GtagsSymbolDefine symbol``
+* ``:Gs       symbol``
-* ``:GtagsFile  filepattern``
+* ``:Gf       filepattern``
-* ``:GtagsWorkdir path/to/workdir/``
+* ``:Gtagdir  path/to/workdir/``

 You can search file which contain 'canvas' by `:GtagsFile canvas`,
 then it will open a search window which list file that contains the 'canvas',